LPSim/backend/README.md

 1. Initialize a fresh `server.Match` instance.
 2. Use the `set_deck` function to assign decks for players.
-3. Modify the `Match.match_config` if specific configurations are necessary.
+3. Modify the `Match.config` if specific configurations are necessary.
 4. Once the decks are set, initiate the match using the `Match.start` function.
    This initializes the match according to the configurations and decks.
 5. Progress through the match by employing the `Match.step` function.